keboola/connection-docs/management/project/index.md

 Apart from the settings page, there are also [Notifications](/management/account/#notifications) available.
-To access these important messages collected from all of your projects, go to your [Account page](/management/account/), or click the bell on the right of top menu.
+To access these important messages collected from all of your projects, go to your [Account page](/management/account/), or click the bell on the right of the top menu.